czhaoca/airport-flight-data-collector/README.md

 ## Troubleshooting

+- If you encounter any issues with Wrangler installation or usage, ensure you're using the latest version.
+You can update Wrangler with `npm install -g wrangler@latest`.
+- If you prefer not to use global installations, you can use `npx wrangler` instead of `wrangler` for all commands.
 - If you encounter any issues with deployment, ensure that your `wrangler.toml` file is correctly configured with your account details.
 - Check that your GitHub token has the necessary permissions (repo scope) and is correctly stored in the KV namespace.
 - Review the Cloudflare Worker logs for any error messages if data collection fails.